A Complete Guide On Car Brake Drums

 - Drums should have slightly lower frequency of maintenance due to better corrosion resistance.

-How Do Brake Drum Work?
+How Does My Car Brake Drum Works?

 When the car driver would step on the brake pedal, then the brake booster would amplify the power and it would be converted into hydraulic pressure (oil-pressure) by the master cylinder.
 The pressure would reach the brakes on the wheels via tubing filled with brake oil (brake fluid).
 The delivered pressure would then push the pistons on the brakes of the four wheels.
 The brake linings would then be pressed by the pistons, which are friction materials.
-The inside surfaces of the brake drums would be pressed which would rotate with the wheels.
+The inside surfaces of the brake drums would be pressed, which would rotate with the wheels.

 Have a look at some frequent problems with the brake drums: